ssannejohansson/MS1-adopt-a-senior/README.md

 [Am I Responsive?](https://ui.dev/amiresponsive) - To show the website on all devices.

 ## Deployment & Local Development
 ### Deployment
+I've used GitHub Pages to deploy this site.
+To deploy a site on GitHub Pages you'll need to <br>
+1. Go to your project repository on GitHub.
+2. Click on **Settings** in the navigation.
+3. Click on **Pages** in the left section.
+4. Choose what branch to deploy at the **Source** dropdown.
+5. Choose which folder you want to deploy.
+6. Click Save and wait a few minutes for the site to deploy.
+7. When the site is deployed, you can find it under **Deployments** in the right section of your repository page.

 ### Local Development
+**How to Fork**

+To fork the repository, log in to your GitHub account, go to the repository of the project you want to fork [this one](https://github.com/ssannejohansson/MS1-adopt-a-senior.git) for this project, and click on the Fork button in the top right corner.

+**How to Clone**
+To clone the repository, log in your GitHub accout, go to the repository of the project you want to clone [this one](https://github.com/ssannejohansson/MS1-adopt-a-senior.git) for this project, click on the **Code** button and select if you want to clone with HTTPS, SSH or GitHub CLI and copy the code.
+Open the **terminal** in your code editor and change directory to the location you want to use for the cloned directory and type *git clone* into the terminal and paste the link you copied.
+Press **enter**.

 ## Testing